 By: Windlass Steelcrafts

 This sword hand forged from a billet of high carbon steel and has a diamond cross section meaning the blade is thicker in the middle and tapers to the edge.
 The raised centre increases the rigidity of the blade for thrusting however remains flexible enough to absorb the shock of the thrust or slash.
-Like the original gladius these swords are capable of holding a very sharp edge with our sharpening service.
 The hilt is constructed using Ash and Maple wooden parts.
 The blade has a full tang that extends through the hilt and secured with a pommel button.
 Read more about "The Sword of the Roman Army"

 This site is based in London,Ontario Canada